 That’s what Yegi Saryan, founder of Yegi Beauty, does with her business.
 After establishing a successful online beauty brand, she turned her talents into passive income.
 Now, aspiring entrepreneurs can purchase lash classes to kickstart their skills and add it as a service offering in their business.
 Classes are available both online and in-person.

 You can also choose the class size and length.
 If you like small groups or even one-on-one, consider tutoring, mentorship, or masterminds.
 If you like larger groups, do bigger training sessions and courses.
 Teach a one-time all-day summit, an hour a week, or somewhere in between.

 Not interested in human interaction?
 Create a fully downloadable course for purchase.
 All you need is the content, be it a video walkthrough, templates, articles, or how-tos.
-Use a screen-recording tool like ScreenFlow to capture your screen and voice while you walk students through the material.
+Use a screen-recording tool like ScreenFlow or Loom to capture your screen and voice while you walk students through the material.